 - Expect to develop tailored skills, knowledge or behaviours.
 As a result of its personal one-to-one nature coaching will address specific areas of development and support further enhancements of your strengths.
 Rather than having to work within a group setting a coach can support your individual areas of development in a tailored, unique approach.

 So if you, or your organisation are ready to grow and improve with the support of someone you are willing to trust why not explore this further?
-To understand if coaching is suitable for you or your organisation feel free to drop me a note on email@example.com or 07595049150 so we can have a friendly chat.
+To understand if coaching is suitable for you or your organisation feel free to drop us a note on firstname.lastname@example.org.